rosie-s/courses/Udacity/03_BertelsmannDataScienceChallenge/Notes/05_Lesson5.md

 ### Standard Normal Curve

-The standard normal curve is the curve we will be using for most problems in this section.
 This curve is the resulting distribution we get when we standardize our scores.
 We will use this distribution along with the Z table to compute percentages above, below, or in between observations in later sections.